 - Overactive behavior (running around, spinning in circles, jumping)

-Children that are under sensitive to sensory stimuli will typically be very hyperactive and crave lots of stimulation.
+Children who have difficulty recognizing sensory stimuli often are hyperactive and crave lots of stimulation.

 In contrast, children who are overly sensitive to sensory stimuli generally demonstrate avoidant behaviors because they feel overwhelmed.